-Carolyn Kimberlin, Chair • Tom Lynch, Vice Chair Ellis Barber • Gary Fearnow • Theodore M. Luck • Dr. April Miller Dr. John Molesworth • Dr. Annesa Cheek, FCC President/ Secretary-Treasurer • Janice Spiegel, Director of Education and Special Initiatives/Office of the County Executive
+Carolyn Kimberlin, Chair • Tom Lynch, Vice Chair Theodore M. Luck • Tracey McPherson • Dr. John Molesworth Dr. William Reid • Myrna Whitworth Dr. Annesa Cheek, FCC President/Secretary-Treasurer Janice Spiegel, Special Projects Manager/ Budget Office Frederick County Government

-The Fall 2023 Credit Schedule is produced by the Marketing and Scheduling offices.
+The Spring 2024 Credit Schedule is produced by the Marketing and Scheduling offices.
 The information contained in this schedule is abbreviated for registration purposes.
 The provisions of this publication are not to be regarded as a contract between the student and Frederick Community College.
 The schedule is subject to change.
 FCC reserves the right to cancel courses due to insufficient enrollment.
 Full refunds will be issued for canceled courses.
 Because FCC is a public institution, photographs of students, employees, and visitors in common areas on campus or at ceremonies and events may appear in print or electronic marketing materials without their permission.

-Frederick Community College prohibits discrimination against any person on the basis of age, ancestry, citizenship status, color, creed, ethnicity, gender identity and expression, genetic information, marital status, mental or physical disability, national origin, race, religious affiliation, sex, sexual orientation, or veteran status in its activities, admissions, educational programs, and employment.
-Frederick Community College makes every effort to accommodate individuals with disabilities for College-sponsored events and programs.
-If you have accommodation needs or questions, please call 301.846.2408.
-To request a sign language interpreter or if you have questions related to interpreting services, please email Interpreting@frederick.edu or call 301.846.2408.
+Frederick Community College (FCC) prohibits discrimination against any person on the basis of age, ancestry, citizenship status, color, creed, ethnicity, gender identity and expression, genetic information, marital status, mental or physical disability, national origin, race, religious affiliation, sex, sexual orientation, or veteran status in its activities, admissions, educational programs, and employment. • Under the ADA and Section 504, FCC makes every effort to accommodate individuals with disabilities for College-sponsored events and programs.
+For FCC employees needing accommodation, including interpreting, please email humanresource@frederick.edu.
+For students and others with accommodation needs or questions, please call 301.846.2408, or to request sign language interpreter services, please email interpreting@frederick.edu.
 Sign language interpreters will not be automatically provided for College-sponsored events without a request for services.
-To guarantee accommodations, requests must be made at least five workdays in advance of a scheduled event.
-If your request pertains to accessible transportation for a College-sponsored trip, please submit your request at least 21 calendar days in advance.
+Requests must be made at least five workdays before a scheduled event to guarantee accommodations. • If your request pertains to accessible transportation for a College-sponsored trip, please submit your request at least 21 calendar days in advance.
 Requests made less than 21 calendar days in advance may not be able to be guaranteed.